Anatoly Samoilenko: Work

-Samoilenko gave much attention to training scientists of the highest qualification.
-For many years, he had given lectures at the Shevchenko Kyiv National University and the "Kyiv Polytechnic Institute" National Technical University and guided the scientific work of postgraduate and doctoral students.
+He gave lectures at the Shevchenko Kyiv National University and the "Kyiv Polytechnic Institute" National Technical University and guided the scientific work of postgraduate and doctoral students.
 Despite the extremely busy schedule of his work as the Director of the Institute of Mathematics of the Ukrainian National Academy of Sciences for about 20 last years (since 2006, he was the Academician-Secretary of the Department of Mathematics at the National Academy of Sciences of Ukraine), Samoilenko found time for organizational and public activities.
 In particular, Samoilenko was the President of the "Foundation for Support of the Development of Mathematical Sciences" All-Ukrainian charity organization.
 Many young talents from the "small homeland" of Samoilenko (Malynshchyna) are grateful to him for founding and heading the charity foundation for support of the development of gifted children and youth.

-Samoilenko found and taught many nonordinary scientists.
 He created an international scientific school in differential equations.
-Among his disciples, there are 33 doctors and 82 candidates of physical and mathematical sciences, who are now researchers of prestigious scientific institutions, professors, heads of chairs, deans, and rectors (scientific researchers, pedagogs, and administrators of various levels).
+Among his students, there are 33 doctors and 82 candidates of physical and mathematical sciences, who are now researchers of scientific institutions, professors, heads of chairs, deans, and rectors (scientific researchers, pedagogs, and administrators).
 For example, Samoilenko's alma mater (the Department of Mechanics and Mathematics at the Shevchenko Kyiv National University) has been headed for many years by his disciples (Professors M. O. Perestyuk and I. O. Parasyuk).
-Among other well-known scientists belonging to Samoilenko's mathematical school, one may mention Professor Kenzhebaev, the rector of the Zhubanov Aktobe University, one of the most reputable universities in Kazakhstan, and Academician M. Ilolov, the President of the Tajik Academy of Sciences.
+Among other scientists belonging to Samoilenko's mathematical school, one may mention Professor Kenzhebaev, the rector of the Zhubanov Aktobe University, and Academician M. Ilolov, the President of the Tajik Academy of Sciences.

+Memberships

 Samoilenko was a member of the Ukrainian Mathematical Society, the American Mathematical Society, and the editorial boards of numerous Ukrainian and foreign mathematical journals, among which there are Differential Equations, Reports of the National Academy of Sciences of Ukraine, In the world of mathematics, Nonlinear Mathematical Physics, Memoirs on Differential Equations and Mathematical Physics, and Miskolc Mathematical Notes.
 He is an editor-in-chief of the Ukrainian Mathematical Journal, Nonlinear Oscillations journal and the Ukrainian Mathematical Bulletin.

 Samoilenko was a full member of the National Academy of Sciences of Ukraine (since 1995) and the European Academy of Sciences (since 2002).
 He was a Foreign Member of the Tajik Academy of Sciences (since 2011).

+Awards

 Samoilenko was awarded Order of Friendship of Peoples (1984), and Order of Merit of degree III (2003), Order of Prince Yaroslav the Wise of degree V (2008), a Diploma of the Presidium of the Supreme Soviet of Ukraine (1987), and the titles of an Honored Scientist of Ukraine (1998) and a Soros Professor (1998).
 He was also awarded the State Prize of Ukraine in the Field of Science and Engineering (1985 and 1996), State Prize of Ukraine in the field of education (2012), Ostrovsky Prize (1968), Krylov Prize (1981), Bogolyubov Prize (1998), Lavrentyev Prize (2000), Ostrogradsky Prize (2004) and Mitropolskiy Prize (2010).